-We’ve been able to bring in a professional film-maker thanks to a grant from Historic England, as part of their support for the Appleby Heritage Action Zone (HAZ).
+We were able to bring in a professional film-maker thanks to a grant from Historic England, as part of their support for the Appleby Heritage Action Zone (HAZ).

 We’re extremely grateful to the builder, Chris Morphet, for letting us follow the works he’ll be doing.
 It’s such a unique opportunity for us to share all his know-how.